-Prague, Czech Republic – Czech MP from the center-right opposition TOP 09 party Dominik Feri was attacked over the week-end in what local authorities described as racially motivated.
+Prague, Czech Republic – Czech MP from the center-right opposition TOP 09 party Dominik Feri was physically abused over the week-end in what local authorities described as a racial attack.

 During a cultural and wine testing event held in the small town of Borsice in South Moravia, Dominik Feri was reportedly attacked, knifed and beaten by two men in the street.
 Witness reported that the two attackers yelled that “niggers had no place in politics”.